 One more very nice Hotel Eatery that should not be overlooked, if you’d like a beautiful tropical jungle setting and sometimes live music, try the Padma Bandung.
 Great food and friendly English speaking staff and the décor is unique.

-Thanks to Stephan J Fleay, .retired correspondent CBS / BBC, for sharing this info of his favorite Bandung restaurants!
+Thanks to Stephan J Fleay and Bob Holland for sharing info on their favorite Bandung restaurants!

-City public transportation is easy to get around with.The Angkot public transport costs around Rp 1.500 or Rp 2.000 per ride (5/2008) If you prefer to travel by taxi, just use Blue Bird by phone (022-756.1234).
+City public transportation is easy to get around with.The Angkot public transport costs are very reasonable.
+If you prefer to travel by taxi, just use Blue Bird by phone (022-756-1234).
 It will come to your place 5 minutes before your time, but expect delays during rush hour.

 Honorary Consulate of Austria

 After hours (+62 / 22) 201-0354